Getting Started

 Scientific types are julia types defined in the package ScientificTypesBase.jl; the package ScientificTypes.jl implements the particular convention used in the MLJ universe for assigning a specific scientific type (interpretation) to each julia object (see the scitype examples below).

 The basic "scalar" scientific types are Continuous, Multiclass{N}, OrderedFactor{N}, Count and Textual.
 Missing and Nothing are also considered scientific types.
 Be sure you read Scalar scientific types below to guarantee your scalar data is interpreted correctly.
-Tools exist to coerce the data to have the appropriate scientific type; see ScientificTypes.jl or run ?coerce for details.
+Tools exist to coerce the data to have the appropriate scientific type; see ScientificTypes.jl for full details.

 Additionally, most data containers - such as tuples, vectors, matrices and tables - have a scientific type parameterized by scitype of the elements they contain.